zulip/zulip/help/import-from-rocketchat.md

   imported.

-- Messages from Rocket.Chat Discussions are imported as topics inside the Zulip stream corresponding to the parent channel of the Rocket.Chat Discussion.
+- Messages from Rocket.Chat Discussions are imported as topics inside the Zulip channel corresponding to the parent channel of the Rocket.Chat Discussion.

 - Messages from Rocket.Chat Discussions having direct channels